vpro/vpro-shared/README.md

 ## highlights

-- vpro-shared-util: Classes in `nl.vpro.util`.
+- [vpro-shared-util](vpro-share-util): Classes in `nl.vpro.util`.
 Related to collections and other low level java utilities.
-- vpro-shared-logging: Utilities related to logging.
+- [vpro-shared-logging](vpro-shared-logging): Utilities related to logging.
 Mostly related to SLF4j.
 Also contains a more simple framework 'SimpleLogger', which is easy to implement on the fly
-- vpro-shared-eleasticsearch5: Related to elasticsearch
+- [vpro-shared-eleasticsearch5](vpro-shared-elasticsearch5]: Related to elasticsearch
-- [vpro-shared-couchdb-util](vpro-shared-couchdb-util): Lightweight and streaming couchdb clients.
+- [vpro-shared-couchdb-util](vpro-shared-couchdb-util): Lightweight and streaming couchdb clients
+- ..

 ## Builds